Faith Gay

 Faith Gay is a founding partner at Selendy Gay.

-In a nationally recognized career spanning more than three decades, Faith has been lead counsel in over 35 jury trials and has successfully navigated bet-the-company crises and investigations for scores of Fortune 500 companies.
-Before founding Selendy Gay, Faith was co-chair of national trial practice at one of the country’s top litigation firms and a highly respected federal prosecutor.
-Raised in rural Georgia and a resident of New York City, Faith is comfortable in courtrooms around the country.
+In a nationally recognized career spanning four decades, Faith has been lead counsel in dozens of high-stakes jury trials and has successfully navigated bet-the-company crises and investigations for scores of Fortune 500 companies, C-suite executives, and government agencies and officials.
+Before founding Selendy Gay, Faith co-chaired the trial practice at one of the nation’s top litigation firms and was a highly respected federal prosecutor.
+Raised in rural Georgia and a resident of New York City, Faith is comfortable in courtrooms everywhere.

-In her commercial practice, she focuses on complex contractual and financial instrument disputes, securities, antitrust and bankruptcy litigation, intellectual property disputes, and consumer class actions.
-She also has extensive experience in Board and Special Committee assignments, representation of C-Suite executives and high net worth individuals in corporate and family law matters, and, first and foremost, in resolving litigation that is seriously compromised and requires emergency re-shaping.
-Her long roster of high-profile clients that she has served as national or lead trial counsel includes the American Federation of Teachers, Bausch, Bridgewater, Coca-Cola, Colgate, Domtar, Edge & Node, E-Trade, Home Depot, MacAndrews & Forbes, McKinsey & Company, Novartis, Nuance, Pfizer, Regeneron, Revlon, Sandoz, and Schwab.
+In her commercial practice, Faith focuses on complex contractual and financial disputes, securities, crypto and bankruptcy matters, intellectual property disputes, and consumer class actions.
+She has extensive experience in Board and Special Committee assignments, as well as representation of C-suite executives and high-net-worth individuals in corporate and family law matters.
+Her long roster of high-profile clients that she has served as national or lead trial counsel includes the American Federation of Teachers, Bausch, Bridgewater, Coca-Cola, Colgate, Domtar, E-Trade, Home Depot, MacAndrews & Forbes, McKinsey, Novartis, Nuance, Pfizer, Regeneron, Revlon, Sandoz, and Schwab.

-In her white-collar practice, Faith has represented individuals and corporations in investigations by the SEC, FINRA, DOJ, FDA, IRS, EPA, DOD, and numerous state attorneys general.
+In her white-collar and crisis management practice, Faith has represented corporations and high-profile individuals in investigations by the SEC, FINRA, DOJ, FDA, IRS, EPA, DOD, and numerous state attorneys general.
 She has led internal investigations at the request of corporations, boards of directors, and special committees.
-No individual or corporation that Faith has represented while under investigation has been indicted, pleaded guilty, or forced to accept deferred prosecution.
+No individual or corporation that Faith has represented while under investigation has been indicted, pleaded guilty, or been forced to accept deferred prosecution.

 Representative Matters

-• Represented a global management consulting firm in defending RICO and bankruptcy fraud claims in the Southern District of New York, the Southern District of Texas, the Eastern District of Virginia, and the District of Delaware.
-All but one case was dismissed.
+• McKinsey, in defending against RICO and bankruptcy fraud claims in the Southern District of New York, the Southern District of Texas, the Eastern District of Virginia, the District of Delaware, and the Northern District of Illinois.
+All but one case was dismissed prior to the commencement of discovery.

-• Represented a biotechnology company in obtaining dismissal of a patent infringement suit brought by a multinational pharmaceutical company that sought over $500 million in damages.
+• Regeneron, in obtaining a complete dismissal in a complex patent infringement suit, which sought over $500 million in damages.

-Faith earned her J.D. from the Northwestern University School of Law, where she serves on the Law Board Executive Committee and the Law Dean Search Committee.
-She is a Trustee of the Public Theater, a member of the American Law Institute, and serves as a board member of the American Constitution Society, Campaign Legal Center, the Clark Foundation, and Union Theological Seminary.
+Faith was an A.B.
+Duke Scholar at Duke University, and earned her J.D. from the Northwestern University School of Law, where she now serves on the Law Board Executive Committee.
+She is a Trustee of the Public Theater, a member of the American Law Institute, and serves on the boards of Bassett Medical Center, the Campaign Legal Center and the Clark Foundation.
+She is a board member emeritus of the American Constitution Society and Union Theological Seminary.
+In 2019, Faith received an M.Div from Yale Divinity School, and is an ordained Presbyterian minister.

 • Northwestern Pritzker School of Law (J.D., 1986)